bmedicke/quantum_cryptography/software.md

 ```

 All required libraries are installed into the virtual environment.<br>
-**You have to activate the virtual environment before starting a notebook.**
+**You have to activate the virtual environment before starting JupyterLab.**

 ---